This volunteer role is available in Powys

 This may include accredited training in understanding hearing loss, hearing aid support and basic maintenance and information sessions including those run by our Action on Hearing Loss Cymru.

 What will you gain by becoming a volunteer for us?

-- Training – learning new skills, and gaining up-to-date knowledge of issues affecting people who are deaf, have a hearing loss or tinnitus.
+- training – learning new skills, and gaining up-to-date knowledge of issues affecting people who are deaf or hard of hearing

-- Experience – meeting new people in different situations, building new friendships with other volunteers
+- experience – meeting new people in different situations, building new friendships with other volunteers, building self confidence

-- Fulfillment – knowing that the information you provide will make a real difference to those who receive it, and raising deaf awareness throughout society as a whole
+- fulfilment – knowing that the information you provide will make a real difference to those who receive it, and raising deaf awareness throughout society as a whole

-- Opportunity to try other volunteering roles within Action on Hearing Loss.
+- the opportunity to try other volunteering roles within Action on Hearing Loss

 Support and supervision

-Regular support will be given by your Volunteer Co-ordinator, especially in the early stages of your role as you settle in.
+Regular support will be given by your Volunteering Logistics Coordinator, especially in the early stages of your role as you settle in.
 You will also receive informal support from other volunteers as you work together and attend each other's sessions.